Importance of Bengali Wedding Rituals & Traditions

 - Gaye Holud:

 Looking fresh and glowing is a must for both the groom and bride on their big day.
-People these days often go to parlour or spa to get a readymade glow but in Bengali weddings they do it in a natural way with this ritual of ‘Gaye Holud’.
-Undoubtedly, Bengalis know how to use the wonder spice- ‘Turmeric’, known as Holud in Bengali and hence this ritual.
-The turmeric paste is first touched by the groom and then sent to the bride’s place to be applied on her.
+People these days often go to a parlor or spa to get a readymade glow but in Bengali weddings, they do it in a natural way with this ritual of ‘Gaye Holud’.
+Undoubtedly, Bengalis know how to use the wonder spice- ‘Turmeric’, known as Holud in Bengali, and hence this ritual.
+The turmeric paste is first touched by the groom and then sent to the bride’s place to be applied to her.
 It is more than just a ritual where everyone shares laughter and love by applying the ‘holud’ on each other.

 - Jol showa:

-These are a few rituals which are the most popular as the pre-wedding rituals.
-After the pre-wedding rituals paves in the real fun or the wedding.
-There are a hell lot of rituals in the wedding process that follows one by one.
+These are a few rituals that are the most popular as the pre-wedding rituals.
+After the pre-wedding rituals pave in the real fun or the wedding.
+There is a hell of a lot of rituals in the wedding process that follows one by one.

 2. Wedding Rituals